redbadger/awesome-badger/chriswhealy/sha256/host-environment/README.md

 1. Instantiate the `.wasm` module
 2. Using the file name supplied as a `node` command line argument, read the target file into memory
 3. Copy the file contents into WASM shared memory adding the end-of-data marker (`0x80`) and the file's bit length as a big-endian `i64` value
-4. Invoke the WASM module's exported `digest` function passing in the number of 512-bit blocks the file occupies
+4. Invoke the WASM module's exported `sha256_hash` function passing in the number of 512-bit blocks the file occupies
-5. Using the pointer returned by the `digest` function, convert the 256-bit hash value into a printable string and write to the console.
+5. Using the pointer returned by the `sha256_hash` function, convert the 256-bit hash value into a printable string and write it to the console.

 ```javascript
 startWasm(wasmFilePath)